Send money to Sri Lanka

 If you’re using an Australian bank to send money to Sri Lanka the process is as straightforward as transferring the money from your own bank account to your designated Sri Lankan bank account - whether online, over the phone or in person.

-You will need to provide a few more pieces of information than you would normally when making a transfer in Australia though, so come prepared with the recipient's name, the account name for the recipient's bank account and a home address.
-You’ll also need a SWIFT (Society for Worldwide Interbank Financial Telecommunications) code or a BIC (Bank Identification Code).
+You will need to provide a few more pieces of information than you would normally when making a transfer in Australia though, so come prepared with the recipient's name, their home address, and their bank account name and details.
+You’ll also need their bank's SWIFT (Society for Worldwide Interbank Financial Telecommunications) code or a BIC (Bank Identification Code).

 Specialist Foreign Exchange Providers